WKhiro/Dropdown/README.md

 Simple Dropdown Component

-To run, just pull the repository and then "npm run dev".
+To run, just pull the repository and then:
+"npm install"
+"npm run dev"